qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdalogr/gdal_analysis/aspect.rst

   Default: *False*

-``Use Zevenbergen&Thorne formula (instead of the Horn's one)`` [boolean] Activate Zevenbergen&Thorne formula for smooth landscapes
+``Use Zevenbergen&Thorne formula (instead of the Horn's one)`` [boolean] Activates Zevenbergen&Thorne formula for smooth landscapes.

   Default: *False*

-``Return trigonometric angle (instead of azimuth)`` [boolean] Activating the trigonometric angle results in different categories: 0° (=East), 90° (North), 180° (=West), 270° (=South)
+``Return trigonometric angle (instead of azimuth)`` [boolean] Activating the trigonometric angle results in different categories: 0° (=East), 90° (North), 180° (=West), 270° (=South).

   Default: *False*

-``Return 0 for flat (instead of -9999)`` [boolean] Activating this option will insert a 0-value for the value -9999 on flat areas
+``Return 0 for flat (instead of -9999)`` [boolean] Activating this option will insert a 0-value for the value -9999 on flat areas.

   Default: *False*